Gallo-Roman culture: Language

 Before the Roman incursion, most of Gaul spoke Celtic dialects that are now considered to be the Gaulish language with considerable variation.
-The south-western region that would later become Gascony spoke the Aquitanian language, which may have been the parent language of Basque, and parts of the coast near Marseille spoke Ligurian with some Greek-speaking colonies on the Mediterranean coast, notably including Massilia.
+The south-western region that would later become Gascony spoke the Aquitanian language, which may have been the parent language of Basque; further, parts of the coast near Marseille spoke Ligurian with some Greek-speaking colonies on the Mediterranean coast, notably including Massilia.
 In the northeastern zone of Belgica, there may have been some presence of Germanic languages, but that is disputed.
 During the late empire, there was some settlement in Gaul by tribes speaking Germanic or Eastern Iranian languages, such as the Alans.

 The Gaulish language is thought to have survived into the 6th century in France, despite considerable Romanization of the local material culture.
 The last record of spoken Gaulish deemed to be plausibly credible was when Gregory of Tours wrote in the 6th century (c.
 560–575) that a shrine in Auvergne which "is called Vasso Galatae in the Gallic tongue" was destroyed and burnt to the ground.
 Coexisting with Latin, Gaulish helped shape the Vulgar Latin dialects that developed into French, with effects including loanwords and calques (including oui, the word for "yes"), sound changes, and influences in conjugation and word order.

 The Vulgar Latin in the region of Gallia took on a distinctly local character, some of which is attested in graffiti, which evolved into the Gallo-Romance dialects which include French and its closest relatives.
 The influence of substrate languages may be seen in graffiti showing sound changes that matched changes that had occurred earlier in the indigenous languages, especially Gaulish.
 The Vulgar Latin in the North of Gaul evolved into the langues d'oïl and Franco-Provencal, and the dialects in the South evolved into the modern Occitan and Catalan tongues.
-Other languages held to be "Gallo-Romance" include the Gallo-Italic languages and the Rhaeto-Romance languages.
+Other languages held to be Gallo-Romance include the Gallo-Italic languages and the Rhaeto-Romance languages.

 Latin epigraphy in Gaul has peculiarities such as the occasional variant Ꟶ instead of H.